 Yep, Uber is trying to create a system that uses machine learning to predict how drunk Uber passengers are.
 And it makes sense why.
 A drunk passenger can be a huge headache for an Uber driver:

-“Neither of these things are fun for Uber drivers,” explains our Chula Vista ridesharing accident attorney at the Law Offices of Eugene G. Bruno, P.C.
+“Neither of these things are fun for Uber drivers,” explains our Chula Vista ridesharing accident attorney at the Eugene Bruno & Associates, P.C.
 “In fact, by riding in an Uber, a drunk passenger also puts himself or herself at risk of some bad stuff happening to them.
 This is especially true for female passengers, as multiple Uber drivers have been accused of taking advantage of their female passengers’ state to sexually assault them.”